zhongfu/tp/docs/UserGuide.md

 Examples:

 * `mark 1` marks the first job, assuming it is not already marked as done.
-* `mark 1` un-marks the first job if it has already been marked as done.
+* `mark 1` unmarks the first job if it has already been marked as done.

 ![Command](images/screenshots/mark/mark.png)

 <figcaption
     style="text-align: center;
            font-style: italic;">
-    You can use the mark command to both mark and un-mark a job
+    You can use the mark command to both mark and unmark a job
 </figcaption>

 [Return to the Table of Contents](#toc)